vk4bay/esp-idf/examples/peripherals/usb/host/cdc/cdc_acm_host/README.md

 ### Hardware Required

-Two development boards with USB-OTG support.
+Two ESP boards that have USB-OTG supported.
 One will act as USB host and the other as USB device.
+Connect USB_D+, USB_D-, GND and +5V signals of USB host to USB device.

 #### Pin Assignment

-Follow instruction in [examples/usb/README.md](../../../README.md) for specific hardware setup.
+See common pin assignments for USB Device examples from [upper level](../../../README.md#common-pin-assignments).

 ### Build and Flash